zeno-ml/zeno-build/examples/README.md

 - `config.py` describing the hyperparameters used in the experiments.
 You can modify this this file to change the hyperparameter settings that you want to experiment with.

-If you're looking to dive deeper, you should also click over to our [important concepts](CONCEPTS.md) doc, and browse through the code.

 ## Contributing Back